mjamesharmon/marplate/README.md

 Open VS Code and enjoy a life free of PowerPoint :)

 ## Configuring Theme from the Command Line
-THe primary, secondary and tertiary colors can be configured from the command line:
+The primary, secondary and tertiary colors can be configured from the command line:

 ```console
 Template options: